 We want to empower our People to build in exercise to daily life – for example walking to work, nipping out for a lunchtime walk or getting to different parts of campus to collaborate with colleagues/peers.
 It is time to think of different ways of doing things, from going for a walking team meeting to connecting with your team outdoors for ‘creative thinking’ time.
 We believe building physical activity into the working day will improve physical and mental health/wellbeing.
 And so to make that easier, we encourage all of our People to wear their most comfortable trainers to make this a reality!
 University of Suffolk is trainer-friendly!

 Providing opportunities to support your physical, mental, social and spiritual health

 - Access to a Sports for Everyone Programme.
 Staff can access everything for just £40 a year, or just £1 per session

 - Staff Pool Bicycle Initiative - opportunities for staff to have free use of bicycles for travelling in and around Ipswich whilst on University business.
 This initiative supports our bid to reduce carbon, cost, calories and to encourage physical activity whilst at work

-- Informal Networks: We currently have LGBTQ+ Network, Staff Disability Network, Menopause Group, Global Majorities Group.
+- Staff Networks: We currently have LGBTQ+ Network, Disability Network, Menopause Group, Anti-Racism Collective.

 - Annual Team Step Challenge - a three-week step challenge to encourage movement whilst at work and study.